 500+ hours of radical independent video

-A documentary series exploring the roots of anti-black racism in the United States.
+American Nightmare: Black Labor and Liberation is a documentary series exploring the roots of anti-black racism in the United States.
 How can Black communities defend themselves against the deeply ingrained structures of racism?
-How build collective resistance and unite with people of all ethnicities to root out racism, white supremacy and dismantle the structures that seem to make it so necessary?
+How can they build collective resistance and unite with people of all ethnicities to root out racism, white supremacy and dismantle the structures that seem to make it so necessary?